LenaWil/openteacher/modules/org/openteacher/data/developerDocs/docs/getting_started.rst

 	bzr branch lp:openteacher

-This will take some time, because it doesn't only download the current version of the source code, but also all of the history of it.
+This will take some time, because it doesn't only download the current version of the source code, but also all the history of it.
 Next updates will be quicker.
 You can do those by executing the following command while inside the newly created `openteacher` directory::